dhall-lang/dhall-lang/standard/types.md

     ↑(d, x, m, let y = a₀ in b₀) = let y = a₁ in b₁

-Note that Dhall's `let` expressions do not allow recursive definitions so the bound variable is not in scope for the right-hand side of the assignment (i.e.
-`a₀` in the above rules).
-Therefore we do not need to shift the minimum index when descending into the right-hand side of the `let` expression.

 ### Induction

-No other Dhall expressions bind variables, so the remaining rules just descend as normal:
+No other Dhall expressions bind variables, so the remaining rules descend as
+normal:

     ↑(d, x, m, t₀) = t₁   ↑(d, x, m, l₀) = l₁   ↑(d, x, m, r₀) = r₁